Star Trek: First Contact: Plot

-Learning the fleet is losing the battle, the Enterprise crew disobeys orders and heads for Earth, where a single Borg Cube ship holds its own against a group of Starfleet vessels.
-Enterprise arrives in time to assist the crew of and its commander, the Klingon Worf.
-Picard takes control of the fleet and directs the surviving ships to concentrate their firepower on a seemingly unimportant point on the Borg ship.
+During their patrol, the Enterprise learns that the fleet is losing the battle against the Borg.
+Picard and his crew disobey orders and head for Earth, where a single Borg Cube ship holds its own against a group of Starfleet vessels.
+Enterprise arrives in time to assist the crew of the and its commander, the Klingon Worf.
+Picard takes command of the fleet and directs the surviving ships to concentrate their firepower on a seemingly unimportant point on the Borg ship.
 The Cube launches a smaller spherical ship towards Earth before being destroyed.
 Enterprise pursues the sphere into a temporal vortex.
-As the sphere disappears, Enterprise discovers Earth has been altered—Borg now populates it.
+As the sphere disappears, Enterprise discovers Earth has been altered—Borg now populate it.
 Realizing the Borg have used time travel to change the past, Enterprise follows the sphere through the vortex.

 Enterprise arrives hundreds of years in the past on April 4, 2063, the day before the historic warp drive flight that leads to humanity's first encounter with alien life.
 The crew surmise that the Borg are trying to prevent first contact and assimilate humanity while the planet is recovering from World War III.
 After destroying the Borg sphere, an away team transports down to Zefram Cochrane's warp ship, Phoenix, in Bozeman, Montana.
-Picard has Cochrane's assistant Lily Sloane sent back to the Enterprise for medical attention.
-The captain returns to the ship and leaves Commander William T. Riker on Earth to make sure Phoenixs flight proceeds as planned.
+Beverly Crusher and Cochrane's assistant Lily Sloane return to the Enterprise to treat her radiation sickness.
+Picard and Data also return to the ship after suspecting the Borg have survived their sphere's destruction, leaving Commander William T. Riker on Earth to make sure Phoenixs flight proceeds as planned.
 While in the future Cochrane is seen as a hero, in reality he built the Phoenix for financial gain and is reluctant to be the historic figure the crew describes.